Saturday STEM Academy

 Step Up to STEM!

-Mercy College's Saturday STEM Academy gives K-12 students an opportunity to learn hands-on STEM concepts and skills in a collaborative environment with distinguished STEM educators.
+Mercy University's Saturday STEM Academy gives K-12 students an opportunity to learn hands-on STEM concepts and skills in a collaborative environment with distinguished STEM educators.
 All students also experience college-readiness programming and interdisciplinary content.

 Learn more about upcoming events and explore course descriptions below.

 Contact us with any questions: Mary Ushay - email@example.com